RobinTail/express-zod-api/README.md

 ## File uploads

-Install the following additional packages: `express-fileupload` and `@types/express-fileupload` and complete your configuration with the file uploader:
+Install the following additional packages: `express-fileupload` and `@types/express-fileupload` and complete your configuration with a file uploader:

 ```typescript
 import fileUpload from "express-fileupload";